ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![New bridge 2](images/hypervisor-1_2.png){.thumbnail}

-Note that if your server doesn’t have a second network interface, it’s not necessary to bridge it to an interface, the bridge will work fine but would only be able to route internally on the server only.
-Using an interface on a network bridge can allow you to route to other virtual machines, dedicated servers, Public Cloud instance and even Private cloud using vRack.
+Note that if your server doesn’t have a second network interface, it’s not necessary to bridge it to an interface, the bridge will work fine but would only be able to route internally on the server.
+Using an interface on a network bridge can allow you to route to other virtual machines, dedicated servers, Public Cloud instances and even Hosted Private Cloud infrastructures using vRack.

 #### Creating the virtual machines: pfSense

 Now we’re going to start creating the pfSense virtual machine,

-* Under the OS tab, choose: Other OS type
+- Under the OS tab, choose: Other OS type
-* Under the Hard Disk tab, Bus/Device should be: VirtIO
+- Under the Hard Disk tab, Bus/Device should be: VirtIO
-* First item under the Network tab,
+- First item under the Network tab,
-* Second item under the Network tab, Model should be: VirtIO (paravirtualized)
+- Second item under the Network tab, Model should be: VirtIO (paravirtualized)
-* If your CPU has the AES instruction set, this should be enabled
+- If your CPU has the AES instruction set, this should be enabled

 ![New vm 1](images/pfsense-vm-1.png){.thumbnail}

 ![New vm 2](images/pfsense-vm-2.png){.thumbnail}

-When you’re at the Network tab of creating the virtual machine, make sure you enter the `Virtial MAC` address that is created in the OVHCloud control panel.
+When you’re at the Network tab of creating the virtual machine, make sure you enter the `Virtual MAC` address that is created in the OVHcloud Control Panel.

 ![New vm 3](images/pfsense-vm-3.png){.thumbnail}